jseidl/hass-magic_areas/docs/source/how-to/installation.md

 Then restart Home Assistant.
 Debug messages will now appear in your logs.

 ## ✅ What’s Next?
-Once Magic Areas is installed and running, check out the [[Getting Started]] guide to learn how to make your first area magical!
+Once Magic Areas is installed and running, check out the [Getting Started](getting-started.md) guide to learn how to make your first area magical and our [Implementation Ideas](implementation-ideas.md) to learn how to make every other area in your home just as magical!